 - Frequency: Daily, weekly, monthly, as needed

-- Channel: ActiveCollab or other project management tool, Zoom, Slack
+- Channel: ActiveCollab or other project management software, or applications such Zoom, Slack

 - Audience: Project manager, project stakeholders, team members, the project team